swdotcom/swdc-vscode/codetime.readme.md

 2. After installing Code Time, an alert will appear prompting you to login (you can also click on "Code Time" in the status bar of Visual Studio Code.

+3. You can visit the web app any time at [https://app.software.com/](https://app.software.com/).

 <!--- End: setup --->

 ## FAQs